LBNL-ETA/fmi-for-power-system/docs/source/compiling_fmu.rst

 .. code-block:: bash

-  cyderc --path ./ --name modelname --io inputs_outputs.xlsx --fmu_struc python --fmu_type me
+  cyderc --path ./ --name modelname --io table.xlsx --fmu_struc python --fmu_type me

 Where:
   - --path: is the path where the FMU will be created,